simonom/PyCHAM/README.md

 nucv3 = Nucleation parameterisation value 3

-nuc_comp = Index of component contributing to nucleation
+nuc_comp = Index of component contributing to nucleation (only one index allowed, can be absolute or relative)

 inflectDp = Particle diameter wall loss kernel inflection point (m)